 Ritalin overdose is not common.
 When Ritalin overdose does occur, it is usually nonfatal.
 Severe cases of overdose may require emergency medical treatment.

-Call Today To Find Treatment For Ritalin Abuse And Addiction
+Call Today To Find Treatment For Drug Addiction

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.